silver-sat/Radio_Board/README.md

 5. Enter the project folder and open SilverSat_Comms.kicad_pro.
 KiCad will show options to edit the schematic or PCB.

 # Files
+This list may not reflect recent changes; some items could be missing.
 | File name                 | Description                                                                              |
 | ------------------------- | ---------------------------------------------------------------------------------------- |
 | Arduino_Board_Definitions/| Arduino-compatible board definitions for upcoming code				       |